bagusardians/friend-management/README.md

   - Return success if the process is successful.

 #### assumption
- - App will return success, even though the email provided is already a friend
+ - App will return success, even though the email provided is already a friend, unless blocked
+ - if the of the inputted user block the other, it will throw error that the user is in block relation
  - only two email address that can be inputted at a time
 #### input
 ```